elyazdan/PyBer_Analysis/README.md

 # PyBer  Analysis
-The purpose of this project is to analyze PyBer ride-sharing data for each city type.
+The purpose of this training project is to analyze PyBer ride-sharing data for each city type.
 Pandas & Matplotlib are used in this project.

 There are two data resources csv formats; city data  & ride data.
 First of all, we made pandas DataFrame of each resources by the below code;